 Gooding & Company is recognized the world over as the leading automotive auction house specializing in the finest antique, classic, sports, and racing cars.
-Built upon the pillars of presenting top-echelon consignments and operating with integrity and openness, Gooding & Company appreciates the privilege of presenting distinguished vehicles from prestigious collections, along with family heirlooms and exciting recent discoveries.
+Built upon the pillars of presenting top-echelon consignments and operating with integrity and openness, Gooding & Company appreciates the privilege of presenting distinguished vehicles from prestigious collections, as well as family heirlooms and exciting recent discoveries.

-In 2016, Gooding & Company’s year-end auction sales totaled more than $233 million.
-The company posted a strong 85% sell-through rate for 281 lots sold, with an average price per lot of $829,050.
-The 2016 year-end total is the highest ever for the auction house, whose events have become a destination for enthusiasts from around the world.
-We hold sales annually in Scottsdale, Arizona; Amelia Island, Florida; and Pebble Beach, California, where Gooding & Company is the official auction house of the Pebble Beach Concours d’Elegance®.
+In 2017, Gooding & Company achieved more than $155 million for 285 lots sold and posted a strong 82% sell-through rate at its three annual sales, held in Scottsdale, Arizona; Amelia Island, Florida; and Pebble Beach, California, where Gooding & Company is the official auction house of the Pebble Beach Concours d’Elegance®.

 David Gooding says that when he started the business he wanted to present cars “carefully, authentically and with distinction,” and the results are shown not only in record prices but in a level of trust and respect unmatched in the industry.
 Gooding & Company has been selected to present cars from prestigious collections, including those of Otis Chandler, the Drendel Family, Greg Garrison, the Phil Hill Family, Tony Shooshani, Richard Solove, and Dr. Peter and Susan Williamson.